sigsum/key-mgmt/docs/key-management.md

 | YYYY-MM-DD | Charlie's home   | USB-3  | CCC           | Initial provisioning     |
 | YYYY-MM-DD | Alice's home     | USB-1  | DDD           | Promote logsrv secondary |

-If a tamper-evident bag has been breached or stolen, all secret passphrases must be changed as soon as possible.
-This involves all backup and signing YubiHSMs.
+If a tamper-evident bag is breached or stolen, all secret passphrases must be changed immediately.
+This involves all backup and signing-oracle YubiHSMs.

 If a USB thumb drive is plugged into a system that is not a dedicated provisioning machine (introduced below), it should be considered compromised.